go-ethereum

 Remix

-The Solidity logo is present as an icon in the Remix side-bar.
-Clicking this icon opens the Solidity compiler wizard.
-This can be used to compile Storage.sol ready.
+The Solidity logo is present as an icon in the Remix sidebar.
+Clicking this icon opens the Solidity compiler wizard, which can be used to compile Storage.sol ready.
 With Solidity.sol open in the editor window, simply click the Compile 1_Storage.sol button.
-A green tick will appear next to the Solidity icon to confirm that the contract has compiled successfully.
+A green tick will appear next to the Solidity icon to confirm that the contract has been compiled successfully.
 This means the contract bytecode is available.

 Remix-compiler

 Below the Solidity icon is a fourth icon that includes the Ethereum logo.
 Clicking this opens the Deploy menu.
 In this menu, Remix can be configured to connect to the local Geth node.
-In the drop-down menu labelled ENVIRONMENT, select Injected Web3.
+In the drop-down menu labelled ENVIRONMENT, select Custom - External Http Provider.
 This will open an information pop-up with instructions for configuring Geth - these can be ignored as they were completed earlier in this tutorial.
-However, at the bottom of this pop-up is a box labelled Web3 Provider Endpoint.
-This should be set to Geth's 8545 port on localhost (127.0.0.1:8545).
+However, at the bottom of this pop-up is a box labelled External HTTP Provider Endpoint.
+This should be set to Geth's 8545 port on localhost (http://127.0.0.1:8545).
 Click OK.
 The ACCOUNT field should automatically populate with the address of the account created earlier using the Geth Javascript console.

 Remix-deploy